mdclyburn/ptag/README.md

 #### Searching
 You can search with `ptag search <tag list>`.
+This is the only command that takes an argument.
 If the database has the entry `myfile.gif = funny,cat`, then the following queries will return at least this file:

 * `ptag search funny`